BestReviews is reader-supported and may earn an affiliate commission. Details

 Large enough to keep your dog occupied for hours.
 Chewing helps clean your dog's teeth and keeps him out of boredom-induced trouble.
 From free-range, grass-fed bulls in Paraguay, with no additives, chemicals, preservatives, or added color.
 Pack of 5.

 These bully sticks are dried at a lower temperature for a longer time than regular bully sticks, reducing the moisture and thus the odor.
 Sourced from Brazil, with no added preservatives or other chemicals.
-Available in 6-inch 20 pack, 12-inch 12 pack, or 12-inch 24 pack.
+Available in a 6-inch 20 pack, 12-inch 12 pack, or 12-inch 24 pack.

 While these have less odor than many other bully sticks, they do still smell.
-While your dog will love the aroma, you probably will not.

 The perfect size for small-to-medium breeds, these 5- to 6-inch bully sticks are sourced from Argentina, and come from free-range, grass-fed bulls.
 Highly digestible, good for a dog's teeth, and full of protein.
 No preservatives or other harmful additives.